Takeaway declares $7.8 billion Just Eat takeover unconditional

 The company said an investigation by Britain’s Competition and Markets Authority (CMA) is still ongoing and the two companies must continue operating under separate management and branding until the investigation is complete.

 On Jan.
-10, Takeaway claimed victory in its all-stock bid for Just Eat, beating out a rival cash bid from tech investment giant Prosus NV(PRX.AS) .
+10, Takeaway claimed victory in its all-stock bid for Just Eat, beating out a rival cash bid from tech investment giant Prosus NV .